 Clean the countertop daily with a soft white cloth and a neutral cleaner or household detergent such as Dove.
-Household cleaning products including Windex, Lysol Disinfectant and 409 can be used, but may leave a film.
+Household cleaning products like dish detergent, Windex, Lysol Disinfectant, or 409 can be used, but may leave a film.
 A solution of vinegar and water works great to remove streaking, smudges, and body oil.

-Just so you know, a sealer won’t make the stone stainproof.
-It just gives you extra time to clean up whatever you do spill on the countertop.
+Important note: a sealer doesn’t make the stone stain-proof.
+It provides an extra barrier of protection between your stone and whatever touches it, which gives you extra time to clean up whatever you do spill on the countertop.
 Acidic foods are the worst offenders.
-Don’t use any acidic cleaning products, either, such as a vinegar-based window cleaner.
+Don’t use any acidic cleaning products, such as a vinegar-based window cleaner.
 We just wipe up a spill — no matter what it is — with a wet sponge right away, and our countertops look great.

 Marble is a softer, calcium-based stone that is prone to scratching, staining, and etching.
 Even when protected with a sealer, marble can etch in seconds.
 Homeowners should expect marble to gain a patina over time, and to show the history of its use on the surface of the stone.
 I tend to think of marble as being like a leather jacket – you can’t expect it to look brand new forever.
 The more you live with it, the more it will wear.
 To many, that’s the beauty of this kind of stone.

 That said, there are steps you can take to help protect your marble countertops from damage.
 Use caution when working with acidic products, like tomatoes, citrus fruits, juices, alcohol, and vinegar.
 Clean up spills as soon as you can with a soft cloth or sponge.
 Use trivets, cutting boards, and coasters religiously.
 Clean your countertops on a daily basis using a mild soap or stone cleaner.
 Re-seal your marble countertops regularly, and always follow the instructions on the label.